 In addition to working one-on-one with your faculty advisor, the senior thesis candidates will meet as a group to discuss their research and to present their final results.
-In the fall these meetings will be held on Tuesdays from 6:10-8 with Prof Salanie.
+In the fall these meetings will be held on Tuesdays from 2:10-4 with Prof Best.
 You must be able to attend the Tuesday meetings if you would like to write a senior thesis.
 The first meeting will be in late September.
 Once you are registered for the seminar you will receive a meeting schedule.

-For more information regarding Departmental Honors and the Senior Thesis, see the revised Honors and Prizes page on the department website.
-The new page includes advice, a link to a writing guide and examples of some of the outstanding theses of former students.
+For more information regarding Departmental Honors and the Senior Thesis, see the Honors and Prizes (http://econ.columbia.edu/honors-and-prizes) page.
+The page includes advice, a link to a writing guide and examples of some of the outstanding theses of former students.